 It’s both humbling and immensely uplifting to witness first hand, the marvels that can be found at the confluence of nature, intelligence and creativity.

 It was exhausting after a point to try and acquaint ourselves with every one of those 109 caves; so we skipped a few here and there.
 But our favourite clusters of caves were the ones beyond immediate reach, flanked by wilderness, fewer crowds and steep short-cuts in case you had little time to spare.
 We enjoyed peering at the sunlight streaming in through little holes in the walls and the way our voices ricocheted off the shadowy interiors of these bastions of time.

 Once we’d had our fill of the caves, we decided to go on a tiger safari.
 These fifteen-minute joyrides in packed buses are notorious for their fleeting and fruitless nature but on that particular morning, we got really lucky.
 Our first sighting was nothing to write home about – it was a sleepy tiger locked inside a cage, probably a fixture in every safari conducted at SGNP.
 But a little way ahead, the bus suddenly came to a stop and a hushed silence fell over the group as the guide urged us to be quiet.

 And then, everyone scrambled to reach the front of the bus because right outside was a large, healthy male tiger, sitting in the middle of the road and watching us curiously.

-People jostled each other and hands reached for phones and cameras in a frenzy to capture that regal sight but I remained rooted to my spot, riveted by the sight of the animal that had eluded me on countless safaris through the forests of Madhya Pradesh.
+People jostled each other and hands reached for phones and cameras in a frenzy to capture that regal sight but we remained rooted to the spot, riveted by the sight of the animal that had eluded us on countless safaris through the forests of Madhya Pradesh.

 Next, we proceeded to the lake and boating area, a favourite with families and children.
 But en route, we chanced upon a serene pond with a great bough arching across its olive expanse.
 And we had to sit by its banks.